Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

-The Corporate Parenting Panel of Harrow Council met on Thursday 1 February 2024 to review updates on the participation service, corporate parenting performance, missing children, virtual school performance, and health services for children looked after.
-The panel noted the positive outcomes of various initiatives aimed at supporting young people in care, including financial assistance, social activities, and educational support.
+The Corporate Parenting Panel of Harrow Council met on Thursday 1 February 2024 to review updates on the participation of care-experienced young people, the performance of the Corporate Parenting Service, and reports on missing children, virtual school performance, and the health of children looked after.
+The panel noted the positive outcomes and ongoing work in these areas, with no specific decisions made beyond noting the reports.

 Update from Participation Service and Care Experienced Young People